 - 1. Running in hallways; - 2.
 Making unreasonable noise; - 3.
 Obstructing vehicular or pedestrian traffic; - 4.
-Engaging in any willful act which disrupts the normal operation of school; - 5.
+Engaging in any willful act which disrupts the normal operation of the school community regardless of where the act occurred: - 5.
 Trespassing.
-Students are not permitted in any school building, other than the one they regularly attend without the permission from the administrator in charge of the building; - 6.
-Failing to comply with the directions of teachers, administrator or other school employees in charge of students, or otherwise demonstrating disrespect; - 7.
-Lateness for leaving class or school without permission; - 8.
-Skipping detention: - 9.
+Students are not permitted in any school building, other than the one they regularly attend without the permission from the administrator in charge of the building: - 6.
+Failing to comply with the directions or reasonable requests of teachers, administrator or other school employees in charge of students, or otherwise demonstrating disrespect; - 7.
+Lateness or leaving class or school without permission; - 8.
+Skipping detention; - 9.
 Possession or use of a laser pointer; - 10.
-Truancy; - 11.
+Truancy: - 11.
 Possession of drugs, drug paraphernalia, with or without the intent to sell. - 12.
 Using the District computer system (DCS) in any way that might disrupt the use of the DCS by others.
-Examples of this include, but are not limited to, downloading extensive files, transmitting or propagating malicious code such as a virus, Trojan horse, worm, script, batch file, or macro, Sending mass e-mail messages.
+Examples of this include, but are not limited to: downloading extensive files, transmitting or propagating malicious code such as a virus, Trojan horse, worm, script, batch file, or macro, Sending mass e-mail messages.
 To include, but not limited to: - a.
 Misusing computer/electronic communications devices, including any unauthorized or inappropriate use of computers, software, or Internet/intranet account; accessing inappropriate websites; evading the District's content filter; using an outside wireless network; or any other violation of the District Acceptable Use Policy. - b.
 Unauthorized use of personal electronic devices/equipment (i.e., cell phones, MP3 devices, cameras, and other personal electronic devices deemed inappropriate by the administration). - c.
 Unauthorized use of personal computer, laptop, tablet or e-reader and/or other computerized information resources through the District computer system is prohibited. - 13.
 Attempting to gain unauthorized access to any files, resources, or computer. - 14.
 Engage in any form of harassment (BOE POLICY 8242) - 15.
 Attempts to commit the various acts specified

-B. Engage In Conduct That Is Violent.
+B. Engage In Conduct That Is Violent or Physically Aggressive

-Examples of violent conduct include but are not limited to:
+Examples of violent or physically aggressive conduct include but are not limited to:

-- 1. Committing an act such as hitting, kicking, punching, biting, spitting, and scratching upon any school employee, student or upon other persons lawfully on school property. - 2.
-Possessing a weapon as defined by the West Seneca Schools Code of Conduct (page 2) - 3.
+- Committing or threatening to commit an act of violence or physical aggression (such as hitting, kicking, punching, biting, spitting, and scratching) upon any school employee, student or upon other persons lawfully on school property. - 2.
+Possessing a weapon as defined by the West Seneca Schools Code of Conduct (page 6) - 3.
 Displaying what appears to be a weapon. - 4.
 Threatening to use any weapon. - 5.
-Intentionally damaging or destroying the personal property of any district employee or any person on school property. - 6.
-Intentionally damaging or destroying school district property, including District computer systems and data - 7.
-Engaging in harassing conduct, verbal threats, intimidation, or abuse that reasonably causes or would reasonably be expected to cause a student, employee or visitor to fear for his or her physical wellbeing. - 8.
-Communication by any means, including oral, written or electronic (such as through the Internet, email or texting) off school property, where the content of such communication (a) can reasonably be interpreted as a threat to commit an act of violence on school property; or, (b) results in material or substantial disruption to the educational environment.
+Intentionally defacing, vandalizing, damaging or destroying the personal property of any district employee or any person on school property, or at a School District function including graffiti and arson. - 6.
+Intentionally vandalizing, damaging or destroying school district property, including District computer systems and data. - 7.
+Engaging in harassing conduct, threats of any manner, intimidation, or abuse that reasonably causes or would reasonably be expected to cause a student, employee or visitor to fear for his or her physical well-being/safety.

+8. Communication by any means, including oral, written or electronic (such as through the Internet, email, texting, or on any social media platform or APP) off school property, where the content of such communication (a) can reasonably be interpreted as a threat to commit an act of violence on school property; or, (b) results in material or substantial disruption to the educational environment.

-C. Engage In Any Conduct That Endangers the Safety, Morals, Health or Welfare of Others.
+C. Engage In Any Conduct That Endangers the Safety, Morals, Health or Welfare of Others